A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Methods of Safe Reinforcement Learning

+Apart from Lyapunov functions based safe RL, CBFs are also developed in model-free settings in recent years \cite{yang2023model, vu2021barrier}, \cite{yang2023model} develop a model-free safe RL method based CBFs, in which they learn the policy and CBFs with data-driven methods, which can help to reduce reliance on the environment models.
+Similarly, \cite{vu2021barrier} proposes a safe RL method for power system control with CBFs, in which they integrated CBFs into reward functions to search for safe policy. model free control barrier function, \cite{marvi2020safe}, \cite{zhang2024constrained}.
+Moreover, \cite{cheng2019end} leverages a model-free RL and CBFs to guarantee learning safety while improving learning efficiency, in which CBFs are used to constrain the search space to enhance learning safety and efficiency based on a GP learning model.
+Moreover, \cite{marvi2021safe} also leverages CBFs to ensure learning safety with learned dynamics knowledge, where they provide convergence and stability analysis, and their method outperforms the baselines in their experiments.

+Safety layer methods have been proposed in recent years, which are more directly to ensure RL safety than safe policy optimization methods that based on cost value optimization such as CPO and IPO.
+We categorize safety-layer-based approaches into control theory methods since they can be considered as a control filter in control theory.

-Pham \textit{et al.} propose an OptLayer~\citep{pham2018optlayer} method, in which they leverage stochastic control policies to attain the reward performance, and a layer of neural network is integrated to pursue safety during applications.
+For example, Pham \textit{et al.} propose an OptLayer~\cite{pham2018optlayer} method, in which they leverage stochastic control policies to attain the reward performance, and a layer of the neural network is integrated to pursue safety during applications.
 The real-world applications also demonstrate the effectiveness of the safety layer.
-Qin \textit{et al.} \citep{qin2021density} propose the DCRL method that is to optimise the reward and cost from the perspective of an optimisation criterion based on optimisation theory, in which they consider the safety constraints via the duality property~\citep{dai2018boosting, nachum2019dualdice, nachum2020reinforcement, tang2019doubly} with regard to the state density functions, rather than the cost functions, reward functions and value functions~\citep{AchiamHTA17,altman1995constrained, altman2000constrained, dalal2018safe, ding2020natural, paternain2019constrained}.
-This method lies in model-free settings whereas Chen \textit{et al.} \citep{chen2020density} provide the similar methods in model-based settings.
-A-CRL method \citep{calvo2021state} is proposed to address a CMDP problem whereby the optimal policy may not be achieved via regular rewards, and their method focuses on solving the monitor problem in CMDP whilst the dual gradient descent is used to find the feasible trajectories and guarantee safety.
-Nonetheless, OptLayer~\citep{pham2018optlayer}, A-CRL \citep{calvo2021state} and DCRL \citep{qin2021density} all lack convergence rate analysis.
+Qin \textit{et al.} \cite{qin2021density} propose the DCRL (Density Constrained Reinforcement Learning) method that is to optimize the reward and cost from the perspective of an optimization criterion, in which they consider the safety constraints via the duality property~\cite{dai2018boosting, nachum2019dualdice, nachum2020reinforcement, tang2019doubly} with regard to the state density functions, rather than the cost functions, reward functions and value functions~\cite{AchiamHTA17, dalal2018safe, ding2020natural}.
+This method lies in model-free settings whereas Chen \textit{et al.} \cite{chen2020density} provide similar methods in model-based settings.
+A-CRL (state Augmented Constrained Reinforcement Learning) method \cite{calvo2021state} is proposed to address a CMDP problem whereby the optimal policy may not be achieved via regular rewards.
+Their method focuses on solving the monitor problem in CMDP while the dual gradient descent is used to find the feasible trajectories and guarantee safety.
+Nonetheless, OptLayer~\cite{pham2018optlayer}, A-CRL \cite{calvo2021state} and DCRL \cite{qin2021density} all lack convergence rate analysis.